JesusGonzalez05/flirty-social-netwerk-api/README.md

 # flirty-social-netwerk-api

 ## Description
-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Table of Contents